Pablo Lozano: Career as cattle rancher and businessman

-Since the 1960s, Pablo Lozano, together with his brothers, was in charge of the "Alcurrucén" cattle ranch.
+From the 1960s onwards, Pablo Lozano, together with his brothers, was in charge of the "Alcurrucén" cattle ranch.
 An agricultural exploitation, destined to the breeding of the fighting bull, which he bought in 1967 from the heirs of the Salamanca cattle breeder Juan Sánchez Tabernero and which, at present, graze between the provinces of Cáceres and Toledo.
 Likewise, at present this cattle farming is considered as one of the maximum exponents of the Encaste Núñez and has been a winner, on repeated occasions as one of the bravest cattle ranches of the San Isidro Fair in Madrid.
 Likewise, since 2006, he was one of the co-owners of the second cattle farming owned by the family, "Hermanos Lozano".

 Pablo Lozano had an active career in the world of management and operation of bullrings in Spain and America.
 With his brothers, he was co-owner of the company Toresma II.
 In 1989, they were awarded by the Community of Madrid the exploitation of the Las Ventas bullring, where Pablo Lozano was especially in charge of the selection and contracting of cattle ranches.
 In 2002, they again won the tender for the awarding of the contract.